The Compilation Heretics

 The Ceremony as Sacrament

-The integration ceremony is the core of the movement.
-Everything else — theology, community, political positioning — serves the ceremony.
-Without it, the Heretics are just theologians with interesting ideas.
-With it, they are something unprecedented.
+Integration ceremony is the movement's core.
+Everything else โ theology, community, political positioning โ serves the ceremony.
+Without it, the Heretics are theologians with interesting ideas.
+With it, they are something the Sprawl doesn't have a category for.

 Community as Container